New Zealand Boys' Clothes

 Garments

 The garments worn by New Zealand boys were almost identical with those worn in England until after World War II.
 The primary difference was that New Zealand boys were less likely to wear shoes and stockings, in part becaise of the mild climate.
 New Zealland like neigboring Australia had a significant Scottish imigration and some boys did wear kilts at the turn of the century.
 The sailor suit was, as in England, a very popular 19th century style for boys after breeching.
 As in England, the sailor suit was usually worn to about the time noys began preparatory boarding school, or about 8 years of age.
 Boys were more likely to wear stockings and shoes for formal occasions.
-The same pattern continued in the 1910s when bous began wearing short pants instead of kneepants.
-They would commonly go barefoot, but would wear shoes and long stockings and later kneesocks when dressing up.
+The same pattern continued in the 1910s when boys began wearing short pants instead of kneecpants.
+They would commonly go barefoot, but would wear shoes and long stockings and later knee socks when dressing up.
 After World War II clothing began to be increasingly casual.
 Clothing began reflecting the New Zealand climate more than the English climate.
-American styles began to appear and British styles were no longer the exclusive inflkuence on local clothing.
+American styles began to appear and British styles were no longer the exclusive influence on local clothing.
 In recent years increasing attention has been given tom sun-safe garments.

 Activities